Manitoba child advocate releases report on fatal police shooting of Indigenous teen - The Turtle Island News

 The Independent Investigation Unit, Manitoba’s police watchdog, recommended not charging the officer involved.
 It said video taken by a driver stopped at a nearby traffic light showed officers were in danger of being hit by the vehicle.

-Hudson’s family described her as a colourful person with the “ability to brighten a room with her humour and laughter.”
+Hudson’s family attended the event but declined to speak.
+In the report, they described her as a colourful person with the “ability to brighten a room with her humour and laughter.”

 “She was the one who held the family together,” her family recalled in the report.